 The Porbeagle is caught during fishing operations both on purpose and by accident.
 Most fishing is done by Norweagen fishing vessels.
 Aggressive fishing has resulted in their dwindling numbers during the 1950’s and 1960’s.
 Their low reproductive rate has also contributed to the population decrease of the Porbeagle population.
 The IUCN has labeled the Porbeagle Shark as “Vulnerable” and has become an endangered species.

-Raw Video Of The Porbeagle Shark
+Map Of The Porbeagle Shark’s Habitat

 The Porbeagle Shark is found in a multi-temperate distribution across the global seas.
 It is attracted to food-rich waters and is found mostly on continental shelves due to the high number of food sources.